YongDaLi/YongDaLi.github.io/README.md

 I graduated in May 2023 from Engineering Science (physics specialization) from the University of Toronto.
 I took the least amount of physics courses possible, and cherry-picked the electrical engineering courses that I liked.
 Depending on the job, I tell people I'm either a simulations guy or a hardware/embedded engineer.

 I am pursing a Master's degree in Electrical Engineering and Information Technology at ETH Zurich (2023 - 2025).
 My research interest is electromagnetic simulations, especially in the context of next-generation wireless communications.
 I enjoy working both at the device level (carrier transport) as well as the IC level (signal integrity), using both custom written solvers and commercial tools (ex.
-KeySight ADS).
+Sentaurus, KeySight ADS).

 At Intel, I worked on the software program management team for Intel/Altera's structured ASIC business.
 I coordinated bug priority, timelines, and budgets with cross-functional teams.
 I also created the initial version of the software development plan for a next-generation product.
 As I was leaving, I trained 4 full-time new-hires and 3 interns onto the team.
 During my 4th year of undergrad, I switched to part-time work at Intel as a CI/CD software engineer.